pvdmeulen/blog-gallery/content/posts/08feb2025/index.md

 {{< ps-gallery folder="/papa2/" >}}

 That little peek into their life together made me realise the value in taking photos.
-Yes, photos of the big moments, nice holidays, important events, additions to the family - but also photos of the everyday, the mundane.
+Yes, photos of the big moments, nice holidays, important events, additions to the family&mdash;but also photos of the everyday, the mundane.
 It’s those days with my dad I miss the most: hearing him play guitar on a quiet Sunday morning, watching recorded episodes of Star Trek together every Wednesday evening, or playing chess together (and him beating me every time).
 There is something very special about capturing moments like that in a photo.

 {{< ps-gallery folder="/papa3/" >}}